brianshumate/a-little-coffee-guidebook/equipment/README.md

 **What do you do?**

-I use the Porlex JP-30; I prefer the manual action for numerous reasons, such as using less electricity and doing things the old fashioned way.
+I use the Porlex JP-30; I prefer the manual action for many reasons, such as using less electricity and doing things the old fashioned way.
 Getting used to grinding beans this way also means that I can use the same grinder in my kitchen and in a tent on a mountainside.
-Since it is all metal construction, it's more rugged than other similar grinders too.
+Due to its all metal construction, it's more rugged than other similar grinders too.

-The only negative thing I can report about the JP-30 is that the detachable handle appears made of a soft steel alloy, and the hexagonal hole that mates with the grinding action can become worn and loose, which causes the handle to climb, and eventually pop off during grinding.
+A couple negative things I can report about the JP-30 is that the detachable handle appears made of a soft steel alloy, and the hexagonal hole that mates with the grinding action can become worn and loose, which causes the handle to climb, and eventually pop off during grinding.